0chain/zwalletcli/README.md

 1. Register a new wallet

 The wallet information is stored on `/.zcn/wallet.json`.
-Initially, there is no wallet yet.

-When you execute any `zwallet` command, it will automatically create a wallet file locally if none exist.
+Initially, you do not have a wallet file yet.
+When you execute any `zwallet` command, it will automatically create the wallet file.

 Run the `register` command which register your wallet to the blockchain.